MaillotCedric/app-template/README.md

 ## Stop the container

-You can stop the container by running the following command in the terminal of the repository :
+You can stop the container by running the following commands in the terminal of the repository :

 ```bash
 docker compose down